 The Full Flag (FF) goes LOW when the device is full.
-All write operations are ignored whenever FF is LOW regardless of the state of WEN.
+All write operations are inhibited whenever FF is LOW regardless of the state of WEN.
 FF is synchronized to WCLK, that is, it is exclusively updated by each rising edge of WCLK.
-In 2Q mode, FF indicates the status of the Queue selected by WQSEL0.
 The worst case assertion latency for Full Flag is four.
 As the user cannot know that the FIFO is full for four clock cycles, it is possible that user continues writing data during this time.
 In this case, the four data word written will be stored to prevent data loss and these words have to be read back in order for full flag to get de-asserted.
+In 2Q/4Q/8Q mode, FF indicates the status of the Queue selected by WQSEL[2:0].
 The minimum number of reads required to de-assert full-flag is two and the maximum number of reads required to de-assert full flag is six.
-The assertion and de-assertion of full flag with associated latencies is explained in Latency Table on page 14.
+The assertion and de-assertion of Full flag with associated latencies is explained in Latency Table on page 15.